usbt0p/mri-prostate-segmentation-deeplearning/README.md

 ## Overview

-This repository provides a comprehensive pipeline for anatomical segmentation of the prostate gland from MRI images using deep learning techniques.
+This repository provides a comprehensive pipeline for anatomical segmentation of the prostate gland from MRI images using deep learning techniques, as well as the reports from training a segmentation model using the nnU-Net framework.
 It focuses on multi-dataset preprocessing, analysis, and preparation for training segmentation models compatible with frameworks like nnU-Net and MONAI.
-A training script is also provided, using U-Net, although the convergence and metrics are on par with nnUnet.
+A training script is also provided, using U-Net, although the reported metrics and results come from nnUnet.
 Notebooks with dataset exploration are provided, as well as modules for data analysis and manipulation.

 The results, discussed in the [Results](#results) section, show promising performance similar to state-of-the-art methods.